Proposal to construct the dark-matter-only counterpart of the observed universe combining weak lensing and baryon censuses: Baryonic effects in a toy-model analysis

 Here $\Psi = |{\bf\Psi}|$, $\Psi_s = |{\bf\Psi}_s|$ and $\Psi_s/\Psi \ll 1$ on large scales.
 The suppression of the matter power spectrum resulting from the baryonic shift is

 where $I_s(k) \sim \mathcal{O}(k\Psi_s)$.
-In this scenario, the leading-order contribution of baryonic effects to the cross-correlation coefficient $r^2_{\rm zs}$ is canceled, resulting in deviations from unity only at the order $\sim \left(\Psi_s/\Psi\right)^2$.
-In contrast, the matter power spectrum is suppressed by a proportion $I_s/P_{\rm zz} \sim \Psi_s/\Psi$, which is larger by one order of magnitude.
-In this case, we demonstrate that the matter clustering is an order-of-magnitude more sensitive to baryonic effects in amplitude than in phase.
+Therefore, the leading-order contribution of baryonic effects to the cross-correlation coefficient $r^2_{\rm zs}$ is canceled, resulting in deviations from unity only at the order $\sim \left(\Psi_s/\Psi\right)^2$.
+In contrast, the matter power spectrum is suppressed by a proportion $I_s/P_{\rm zz} \sim \Psi_s/\Psi$, which is larger by one order of {$\Psi_s/\Psi$}.
+In this case, we demonstrate that the matter clustering is more sensitive to baryonic effects in amplitude than in phase.